williampearl/RepairifyBlogQA/README.md

 ## Starting the Gatsby server

 `cd` into whichever project you are using.
 For example, `cd Part2-Complete`.
 Run `npm i --force` to install the required npm packages (You will probably see warnings, its OK).
 Once everything is installed you can start Gatsby with `npm run develop`.
-You can find the URL in the console output, but it's probably http://localhost:8000/.
+You can find the URL in the console output, but it's probably http://localhost:9000/.

+## Installing Playwright

+1. `npm init playwright@latest --force`
+2. Use all defaults.
+The options I used where 'JavaScript', 'tests', false, true
+3. `npx playwright test --ui --project chromium` to run an interactive test executor
+4. `npx playwright --ui --project chromium` to build a test step-by-step